nrehush/minknet-tree-species/README.md

 We calibrated the network using a 90/10 train/val split of the data provided within the [tree species benchmark](https://github.com/stefp/Tr3D_species).
 The best model was selected based on its performance (F1-score) on validation data.
-We trained the network with following hyperparameter set:
+We trained the network with the following hyperparameter set:

 - Point number: 16384
 - Voxel size: 0.1 m